huiminwu/A-maze-ing/README.md

 for each direction (up, down, left, right) from the explorer:

-   pour lava and move one step in that direction
+   drop a crumb (counts as lava) and move one step in that direction

    invoke the recursive abstraction: if the maze can be solved, return true